Auenc/simple-rest/README.md

 	Delete(id string) error
 }
 ```
 In Go interfaces are a little different to other likes such as Java.
-Rather than having to explicity state that a class implements an interface, instead, we're able to use any class that has the methods described by an interface.
+Rather than having to explicitly state that a class implements an interface, instead, we're able to use any class that has the methods described by an interface.
 In the next section we will implement our in-memory repository that will not reference the `JobRepository` at all, but will have all of the methods specified by the interface.
-This will mean that, as far as the rest of the system is conecered, they are the same thing.
+This will mean that, as far as the rest of the system is concerned, they are the same thing.
 ### InMemoryJobRepository
 Our in-memory repository is going to be way our data is stored.
 This is a very simple implementation (and not a very good one at that).
 We are just going to simply hold all of our data in an array.